Oscar Gonzalez Player Props: Guardians vs. White Sox

-The Cleveland Guardians, including Oscar Gonzalez (.333 on-base percentage in past 10 games, 77 points above season-long percentage), take on starting pitcher Mike Clevinger and the Chicago White Sox at Progressive Field, Friday at 7:10 PM ET.
+Oscar Gonzalez and his .393 on-base percentage over his past 10 games (127 points higher than his season-long percentage), will be in action for the Cleveland Guardians against the Chicago White Sox and Michael Kopech on August 5 at 7:10 PM ET.

-In his last game, he strung together three hits (going 3-for-4) against the Astros.
+He racked up two hits (going 2-for-4 with a triple) in his most recent game against the White Sox.

 Oscar Gonzalez Game Info & Props vs. the White Sox